 A: Yes.
 Services provided with Title I, Part C, Migrant Education Program (MEP) funds may be provided in addition to services provided from other funding sources if the identified need is such that a second layer of service is warranted and when the MEP service remains supplemental to that being provided.

-Q: What if a migrant student who was previously receiving non-migrant service is no longer doing so, continues to have unmet needs, and can now be part of my MGS caseload or MSA service?
+Q: Can a migrant student be a part of my MGS caseload or MSA student roster if the student was previously receiving non-migrant service(s),is no longer recieving the service(s), and has unmet needs?

 A: The MGS or MSA may not provide the same service that is available to the migrant student through non-MEP funds.
 This would be considered supplanting and is not allowable.
 In the above scenario, if the non-MEP funded service is still available, migrant students must first be served by this non-MEP funded program.
 See related ‘double dose’ question.